The Nessy Kitchen

 Can I use homemade oat flour?

 For best results, I don't recommend using homemade oat flour for these cookies as the texture can be less consistent.
 If that is your only option, they will still taste delicious but may not turn out as thick and chewy.
+(Store-bought oat flour is made from whole oat groats whereas homemade is made from rolled oats.)

 Can I use an unrefined sugar?